As you’re reading this, the traditional way of doing SEO is slowly going away, being replaced by an entirely new form of SEO.

 AI-Generated Content Flooding the Web

 This exponential growth will alter the content ecosystem and, most importantly, the SERPs.
-The web was already struggling with poor-quality content saturation before AI came in, now that problem is only going to get worse.
+The web was already struggling with poor-quality content saturation before AI, now that problem is only going to get worse.

 Google’s Struggle to Filter Low-Quality Content